Novagold Resources (NG)

 Mélanie Hennessey, Vice President, Corporate Communications

-Ms. Hennessey is Novagold's Vice President, Corporate Communications.
-She possesses extensive experience in investor relations, corporate communications, crisis management, and mergers and acquisitions within the precious metals mining industry.
-Her previous roles include senior positions at Goldcorp Inc., New Gold Inc., and Hecla Mining Company.
+Ms. Hennessey is responsible for NOVAGOLD's internal and external communications and investor relations.
+She has extensive experience in investor relations, corporate communications, crisis management, and mergers and acquisitions within the precious metals mining industry.
+Prior to NOVAGOLD, she served in various executive and senior roles with Goldcorp Inc., New Gold Inc., and Hecla Mining Company.

 AI Analysis | Feedback